-First Light Festival runs continuously across the summer solstice weekend, from midday on Saturday the 21st of June, through to midday on Sunday the 22rd.
+First Light Festival runs continuously across the summer solstice weekend.
 On Lowestoft South Beach through changing tides, light and darkness, sun and stars - a unique shared experience with music, dance, film, talks, walks, sports and workshops as well as the best local and regional food, drinks and produce.
 The festival site sprawls out across the promenades and gardens to offer arts, activities and entertainment in a beautiful seaside setting.

 26th - 28th June 2020 - Felixstowe Book Festival